-A negative b_2 implies a convex demand function, a positive b_2 implies a concave one, and $b_2=0$ is a linear demand and is the same as our base case.
+A negative $b_2$ implies a convex demand function, a positive $b_2$ implies a concave one, and $b_2=0$ is a linear demand and is the same as our base case.

-Fig. E.1 studies the effect of changing parameter b_2 on the prices $P{11}=P{22}$ and $P{12}=P{21}$ and the transport firm profits $PR_1=PR_2$.
-It does so for our best two MaaS settings and compares their outcome to that in the free-competition setting without MaaS by giving the percentage differences.
-We see that the Integrator model leads to lower prices and profits than free competition, while the Platform model leads to about the same outcome as free competition.
+Fig. E.1 studies the effect of changing parameter $b_2$ on the prices $P{11}=P{22}$ and $P{12}=P{21}$ and the transport firm profits $PR_1=PR_2$ .
+It does so for our best two MaaS settings and compares their outcomes to that in the Free competition setting without MaaS by giving the percentage differences.
+We see that the Integrator leads to lower prices and profits than Free competition, while the Platform leads to about the same outcome as Free competition.
 Changing the shape of the demand function does not alter our qualitative main results, although there are quantitative effects.
-Interestingly, the effect of making the demand convex (negative b_2) is stronger than making it concave.
-Also, if b_2 gets negative enough, then the Platform model gives a slightly larger profit than free competition, while in our base case it leads to a slightly lower one.
+Interestingly, the effect of making the demand convex (negative $b_2$ ) is stronger than making it concave.
+Also, if $b_2$ gets negative enough, then the Platform model gives a slightly larger profit than Free competition, while in our base case it leads to a slightly lower one.
 But of course this is in line with our results, since Proposition 6 and the other sensitivity analyses already concluded that the profit can be higher or lower depending on the parameters.

-To conclude, changing the shape of our demand function does not seem to change the main results of our numerical model.
+To conclude, changing the shape of our demand function does not seem to change our main results.
 Although this is only a limited sensitivity check, this suggests that our overall results should be robust to the choice of type of demand function.